Fire and police attending crash near Mangōnui, Far North

-Northland emergency services are attending a three-vehicle crash on State Highway 10 in the Far North on Sunday.
+Motorists are being asked to avoid the area while Northland emergency services attend a three-vehicle crash on State Highway 10 in the Far North.

+Initial indications suggest one person has moderate injuries and another has minor injuries.

 The Advocate understands one lane is blocked.